-On February 12, 2014, Susan Zalewski ("Petitioner") filed a petition for compensation under the National Childhood Vaccine Injury Act of 1986, 42 U.S.C. §§ 300aa-1 et seq.
+On July 24, 2014, Ashley M. Pietro ("Petitioner") filed a petition for compensation under the National Childhood Vaccine Injury Act of 1986, 42 U.S.C. §§ 300aa-1 et seq.
 (2006) ("Vaccine Act").
-Petitioner alleged that she suffered from a neuropathy as a result of a tetanus toxoid-diphtheria vaccine received on August 23, 2012.
-Petition ("Pet") at 1-2.
+Petitioner alleged that she suffered from Rheumatoid Arthritis ("RA") as a result of a Human Papillomavirus ("HPV") vaccination, more specially a Gardasil vaccination, she received on August 16, 2011.
+Petition ("Pet") at 1.
 The undersigned now finds that the information in the record does not show entitlement to an award under the Program.

-On April 2, 2015, Petitioner filed a Motion for a Decision Dismissing Her Petition.
-Motion, ECF No. 26.
-According to the motion, "[a]n investigation of the facts and science supporting her case have demonstrated to [P]etitioner that she will be unable to prove that she is entitled to compensation in the Vaccine Program."
+On May 12, 2015, Petitioner filed a Motion for Decision Dismissing her Petition.
+Motion, ECF No. 34.
+According to the motion, "[a]n investigation of the facts and science supporting her case has demonstrated to [P]etitioner that she will be unable to prove that she is entitled to compensation in the Vaccine Program."
 Motion at 1.
-Petitioner further states that she have been advised by counsel that a dismissal decision will result in a judgment against her, and
+Petitioner further states that she understands that dismissal decision will result in a judgment against her, and that such a

-1 Because this unpublished decision contains a reasoned explanation for the action in this case, the undersigned intends to post this decision on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
+&lt;sup>1 Because this unpublished decision contains a reasoned explanation for the action in this case, the undersigned intends to post this decision on the United States Court of Federal Claims' website, in accordance with the E-Government Act of 2002, Pub.
 L. No. 107-347, § 205, 116 Stat.
 2899, 2913 (codified as amended at 44 U.S.C. § 3501 and note (2006)).
 In accordance with Vaccine Rule 18(b), a party has 14 days to identify and move to delete medical or other information, that satisfies the criteria in § 300aa-12(d)(4)(B).
 Further, consistent with the rule requirement, a motion for redaction must include a proposed redacted decision.
 If, upon review, the undersigned agrees that the identified material fits within the requirements of that provision, such material will be deleted from public access.

-that such a judgment will end all of her rights in the Vaccine Program.
+judgment will end all of her rights in the Vaccine Program.
 Id.

 To receive compensation under the Vaccine Act, Petitioner must prove either 1) that she suffered a "Table Injury" - i.e., an injury falling within the Vaccine Injury Table - corresponding to one of her vaccinations, or 2) that she suffered an injury that was actually caused by a vaccine.
 See §§ 300aa-13(a)(1)(A) and 300aa-11(c)(1).
-An examination of the record did not uncover any evidence that she suffered a "Table Injury."
+An examination of the record did not uncover any evidence that Petitioner suffered a "Table Injury."
 Further, the record does not contain a medical expert's opinion or any other persuasive evidence indicating that her injuries were caused by a vaccination.

 Under the Vaccine Act, a petitioner may not be awarded compensation based solely on the petitioner's claims alone.
-Rather, the petition must be supported by either medical records or by the opinion of a competent physician. § 300aa-13(a)(1).
+Rather, the petition must be supported by either medical records or by the opinion of a competent physician. \$ 300aa-13(a)(1).
 In this case, because the medical records are insufficient to establish entitlement to compensation, a medical opinion must be offered in support.
 Petitioner, however, has offered no such opinion.